Wade (folklore): Thidrekssaga

 Wade has always had a strong association with the sea or water.
 In the saga about Wade's family, the Vilkina saga (also known as the (Þiðrekssaga), it is said that Wade (Vadi; Vaði) was born between King Vilkinus and a mermaid (normalized spelling, sjókona; text: gen. siokononar, lit. "sea woman").

 Wade first apprenticed his son Wayland (Völundr) to Mimir, from the age 9 to 12, and later to two dwarves living in Mount Kallava.
 He went from his home in Sjoland (=Sjælland, i.e., Zealand) to Grœnasund sound (in Denmark), and finding no ship sailing out, he waded across the sound in waters nine ells deep while carrying his young son Wayland on his shoulder.
 (Note: This ability is one which is also ascribed to Thunor, and was the cause of a friendship which grew up between them.)
 After the boy studied for two stretches of 12 months, Wade came to fetch his son from the reluctant dwarves, and was killed in a landslide caused by an earthquake.

 In the aftermath, the son (Wayland) slays the dwarves and sets off in a boat he crafts, windowed with glass, reaching the land of King Nidung.

-Wade's boat in Chaucer
+Wade in Chaucer

 In Chaucer's Merchant's Tale, the following reference to Wade's boat occurs: